kapeedsoft/github-slideshow/_posts/0000-01-02-kapeedsoft.md

 layout: slide
 title: "Welcome to gitHub Learning slide!"
 ---
-This is a github demo to understand github.
+This is a the third edit of the slide.
 Use the left arrow to go back!